LeBugsBunny/HexConverter/README.md

 # HexConverter
-This little program will make a
+This little program will convert a number to hex